ZyqGitHub1/sequelize-hierarchy/README.md

 * do not add an entry to changelog - changelog will be created when cutting releases
 * add tests for new features
 * document new functionality/API additions in README

+## What's new (on this fork)

+* Sequelize 6.3.3 compatibility: As Sequelize no longer uses Bluebird for promises, Bluebird was installed as a new dependency, and the utils's makeCo function was updated.